-5 Body corporate(s) incorporated or registered outside India are covered within the meaning of person resident outside India.
+Body corporate(s) incorporated or registered outside India are covered within the meaning of person resident outside India.
 Residential status of a foreign individual as a person resident outside India or a person resident in India would depend on the purpose and period of stay in India.
 If a foreign individual stays in India for a period of 182 days or more during the preceding financial year for employment, carrying out business or other purpose, then, such foreign individual would become a person resident in India.

-6 Non-debt instruments means (a) all investments in equity instruments in incorporated entities: public, private, listed and unlisted; (b) capital participation in LLP; (c) all instruments of investment recognised in the FDI Policy notified from time to time; (d) investment in units of Alternative Investment Funds (AIFs), Real Estate Investment Trust and Infrastructure Investment Trusts; (e) investment in units of mutual funds or Exchange-Traded Fund which invest more than 50% in equity; (f) junior-most layer (i.e. equity tranche) of securitisation structure; (g) acquisition, sale or dealing directly in immovable property; (h) contribution to trusts; and (i) depository receipts issued against equity instruments.
+Non-debt instruments means (a) all investments in equity instruments in incorporated entities: public, private, listed and unlisted; (b) capital participation in LLP; (c) all instruments of investment recognised in the FDI Policy notified from time to time; (d) investment in units of Alternative Investment Funds (AIFs), Real Estate Investment Trust and Infrastructure Investment Trusts; (e) investment in units of mutual funds or Exchange-Traded Fund which invest more than 50% in equity; (f) junior-most layer (i.e. equity tranche) of securitisation structure; (g) acquisition, sale or dealing directly in immovable property; (h) contribution to trusts; and (i) depository receipts issued against equity instruments.

-7 Debt instruments include (a) dated Government securities/treasury bills; (b) non-convertible debentures/bonds issued by an Indian company; (c) commercial papers issued by an Indian company; (d) units of domestic mutual funds or exchange-traded funds which invest less than or equal to 50% in equity; (e) security receipts issued by asset reconstruction companies; (f) debt instruments issued by banks, eligible for inclusion in regulatory capital; (g) credit enhanced bonds; (h) listed non-convertible/redeemable preference shares or debentures; (i) securitised debt instruments, including any certificate or instrument issued by a special purpose vehicle set up for securitisation of asset/s with banks, financial institutions or NBFCs as originators; (j) rupee denominated bonds/units issued by infrastructure debt funds; and (k) debt securities issued by (i) Infrastructure Investment Trusts and (ii) Real Estate Investment Trusts.
+debentures; (i) securitised debt instruments, including any certificate or instrument issued by a special purpose vehicle set up for securitisation of asset/s with banks, financial institutions or NBFCs as originators; (j) rupee denominated bonds/ units issued by infrastructure debt funds; and (k) debt securities issued by (i) Infrastructure Investment Trusts and (ii) Real Estate Investment Trusts.

-8 While FDI deals with the acquisition of listed and/or unlisted shares (either by way of subscription and/or purchase) by way of a private arrangement, PIS covers acquisitions of listed shares through stock market purchase.
-While any person, other than those who are residents in prohibited/restricted countries, can invest under the FDI route, the PIS route is limited to investments by foreign portfolio investors and non- resident Indians.
+While FDI deals with the acquisition of listed and/or unlisted shares (either by way of subscription and/or purchase) by way of a private arrangement, PIS covers acquisitions of listed shares through stock market purchase.
+While any person, other than those who are residents in prohibited / restricted countries, can invest under the FDI route, the PIS route is limited to investments by foreign portfolio investors and non-resident Indians.

-9 Prohibited sectors/activities include lottery business, gambling and betting, manufacturing of cigars, cheroots, cigarillos and cigarettes, of tobacco or of tobacco substitutes, real estate business (other than development of townships, construction of residential/commercial premises, roads or bridges and real estate investment trusts), chit funds and Nidhi companies.
+Prohibited sectors/activities include lottery business, gambling and betting, manufacturing of cigars, cheroots, cigarillos and cigarettes, of tobacco or of tobacco substitutes, real estate business (other than development of townships, construction of residential/commercial premises, roads or bridges and real estate investment trusts), chit funds and Nidhi companies.

-- (i) the investing foreign entity is resident in a country sharing a land border with India ("Restricted Territory"); - (ii) the beneficial owner of the investment is a resident or citizen of a Restricted Territory; and/or - (iii) any transfer of shares of an Indian company which, directly or indirectly, results in aresident or citizen of Restricted Territory becoming the beneficial owners of the shares.
+(ii) any transfer of shares of an Indian company which, directly or indirectly, results in a resident or citizen of Restricted Territory becoming the beneficial owners of the shares.

-FDI in most sectors is permitted either under the 'automatic route' or the 'government/approvalroute'.
+FDI in most sectors is permitted either under the 'automatic route' or the 'government/approval route'.
 In certain sectors, FDI upto a certain threshold is permitted under the automatic route and any FDI above the specified level requires Government approval.